Don’t Bother with Anything but Cloud Native Backup Solutions for OpenStack

 DevOps Process Integration

 These days, any serious cloud implementation includes a robust DevOps process.
-DevOps and Infrastructure-as-Code (IAC) have became synonymous with cloud life cycle management: DevOps tools help you with configuration management and IAC lets you version control your configuration.
-Essentially, the life cycle management of cloud is fully automated, without ever needing manual intervention.
+DevOps and Infrastructure-as-Code (IAC) have become synonymous with cloud life cycle management: DevOps tools help you with configuration management and IAC lets you version control your configuration.
+Essentially, the life cycle management of the cloud is fully automated, without ever needing manual intervention.

 Re-architecting your cloud is easily one of the most challenging tasks in IT.
 When you choose a backup solution, look for one that adheres to your established cloud management practice.
 Whether you are deploying a new cloud, scaling a cloud, or upgrading the cloud, your backup solution should be managed by the same processes you implemented for your cloud.